Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 Set the minimum size and the maximum size of the window

-There are following ways that to set the minimum size and the maximum size of the window.
+There are the following ways to set the minimum and maximum sizes of the window.

 • By the code